BugelNiels/conic-subdivision/README.md

 ./build.sh -r
 ```

 > Note that not all GPUs support doubles in shaders.
 As such, the default shaders will use floats.
-To get slightly more accurate results, use the `--enable-shader-double-precision` flag.
+To get more accurate results at higher subdivision levels, use the `--enable-shader-double-precision` flag.

 ### Compilcation